Page Content

 What is FAFSA for Graduate School?

-One must note that the FAFSA by itself is not a loan application but a system to determine what sort of financial aid a student qualifies and is eligible for, such as scholarships, grants, or loans.
+One must note that the FAFSA is not a loan application but a system to determine what sort of financial aid a student qualifies and is eligible for, such as scholarships, grants, or loans.

 Difference between FAFSA for Undergrad and FAFSA for Graduate School

-The second dissimilarity is that FAFSA Graduate School applicants are not eligible for subsidized loans.
+The second dissimilarity is that FAFSA graduate school applicants are not eligible for subsidized loans.
 A subsidized loan starts accumulating interest only after the beneficiary of such a loan has ceased to be a full-time student, a benefit that FAFSA Undergraduate applicants enjoy.

-It must also be noted that Grants for Graduate School do not include the Pell Grant and the Federal Supplemental Educational Opportunity, Grant.
+It must also be noted that grants for graduate school do not include the Pell Grant and the Federal Supplemental Educational Opportunity Grant.

 What is the eligibility to apply for FAFSA for Graduate School?